Dingalibala99/Binary-trees/README.md

 data: The value inside the node (e.g., 23, 16).
 left: Pointer to the left child (nodes with smaller values).
-right: Pointer to the right child (nodes with larger values). show(): This method returns the data when called.
+right: Pointer to the right child (nodes with larger values). show(): Returns the node's data when called.
-2. Show Function
+Show Function
-This function simply returns the data value from the node.
+This function is used to return the data stored in a node.

+javascript
+Copy code
 function show() {
   return this.data;
 }
-3. BTS (Binary Tree Structure) Class
+BTS (Binary Tree Structure) Class
 This class represents the entire binary search tree.

+javascript
+Copy code
 class BTS {
     constructor() {
         this.root = null;  // The root node of the tree